Pupil Premium

 Measuring the impact of PPG spending

-• measure the impact of the interventions by tracking the progress of the pupil premium pupils half termly basis.
+- Measure the impact of the interventions by tracking the progress of the pupil premium pupilson a termly basis.